hsanjuan/ipfs-lite/README.md

 [![Build Status](https://travis-ci.org/hsanjuan/ipfs-lite.svg?branch=master)](https://travis-ci.org/hsanjuan/ipfs-lite)
 [![Godoc](https://godoc.org/github.com/hsanjuan/ipfs-lite?status.svg)](http://godoc.org/github.com/hsanjuan/ipfs-lite)

-IPFS-lite is an embeddable, super-lightweight IPFS peer which runs the minimal setup to provide an `ipld.DAGService`.
+IPFS-lite is an embeddable, lightweight IPFS peer which runs the minimal setup to provide an `ipld.DAGService`.
 It can:

 * Add, Get, Remove IPLD Nodes to/from the IPFS Network (remove is a local blockstore operation).
 * Add single files (chunk, build the DAG and Add) from a `io.Reader`.